Viti, Kosovo

-The town of Viti and the southern part of the Municipality lies on the foothills of the Skopska Crna Gora Mountains.

 History

+Ancient times

+In the Vërban archaeological site, the statue of Dea Dardanica was found.
+The sculpture is thought that represents an ancient deity of the Dardani, an Illyrian people, it is considered a masterpiece of the Dardanian art.

 Ottoman period

 The municipality has several settlements historically inhabited by the Laramans, crypto-Catholics.

 Kosovo War and aftermath

 During the Kosovo War 16 KLA soldiers, as well as 5 Serb soldiers and policemen were killed in Viti.
 The entire fighting happened in 1999 and in the southern part of the municipality, near the Karadak Mountains, in villages such as Lubishtë, Gjylekare, Mogillë, Smirë, Kabash and Dëbëlldeh.

 During and after the Kosovo War 76 civilians were killed, 38 Albanians and 38 Serbs.

 Following the 1999 Kosovo War, it was the home of A Company, 2/505 Parachute Infantry Regiment, 82nd Airborne Division, the first KFOR troops to begin stabilization efforts in the municipality.
 After the initial unit left, Viti was the site of a subsequent international scandal when a Staff Sgt.
 Frank J. Ronghi, from A company, 3/504 Parachute Infantry Regiment raped and killed a local girl.
 The subsequent investigation uncovered serious training and leadership deficiencies in the 3/504 Parachute Infantry Regiment, and catalysed a tremendous change in the training of units deploying for peacekeeping operations.
 The Church of the Holy Mother of God, Podgorce was looted during the conflict.

 During the NATO bombing of Yugoslavia, the Orthodox cemetery in Viti and the village of Dobreš were hit by missiles.

 In August 2003, explosive devices planted in Klokot destroyed five Serb houses, with several injuries, including two American KFOR soldiers.

 Serbian Orthodox cemeteries have been destroyed in Viti, among other towns, and in 2004 during unrest, nuns of the Binča monastery were physically attacked, by ethnic Albanians.